-- curriculum vitae (CV) with your contact details, date of birth, current occupation and any qualifications and experience relevant to membership of the board, and the names of two referees no more than four pages. - covering letter outlining how you meet the eligibility requirements and demonstrate the expected board member attributes outlined below no more than three pages.
+- curriculum vitae (CV) with your contact details, date of birth, current occupation and any qualifications and experience relevant to membership of the board, and the names of two referees no more than four pages. - covering letter specifying that you are nominating for the WA MBA, outlining how you meet the eligibility requirements and demonstrating the expected board member attributes outlined below no more than three pages.